joshuagryphon/plastid/docs/source/FAQ.rst

 Why do some scripts report fractional count numbers?
 ....................................................

-Fractional counts for :term:`read alignments` arise when using a alignment :term:`mapping rule` that maps reads fractionally over multiple positions (such as ``--center`` mapping).
+Fractional counts for :term:`alignments` arise when using a alignment :term:`mapping rule` that maps reads fractionally over multiple positions (such as ``--center`` mapping).
 See the  discussion of :doc:`concepts/mapping_rules`, where these are discussed in depth.